feathersjs-ecosystem/feathers-vuex/docs/auth-plugin.md

 const store = new Vuex.Store({
   plugins: [
+    auth({
-    auth({ userService: 'users' }) // if your user service endpoint is named 'users' ]
+      userService: 'users', // if your user service endpoint is named 'users'
+      state: {}, // Custom state
+      getters: {}, // Custom getters
+      mutations: {}, // Custom mutations
+      actions: {} // Custom actions
     })
+  ]
+})
 ```

+## Actions

+The following actions are included in the `auth` module:

+- `authenticate`: use instead of `feathersClient.authenticate()`
+- `logout`: use instead of `feathersClient.logout()`

+> Node: The Vuex auth store may not update if you use the feathers client version of the above methods.